CiscoDevNet/thousandeyes-azure-deployment/README.md

 * Currently only Ubuntu 18.04 and 20.04 LTS are supported.
 Ubuntu 20.04 is only available as Pro subscription.
 Future Ubuntu LTS versions will be added as they become supported.
 * Red Hat Enterprise Linux (RHEL) may be added in the future, but requires an additional paid subscription.

-## Other Notes
+## Other Notes on Template:
-* This template currently only supports creating a new Network Security Group, which defaults to limiting inbound traffic to Port 22 (SSH).
-* This template currently only creates a single Network Interface.
+* Creates single network interface
+* Allows SSH connections (Port 22)
+* Opens up ICMP Type 11 for improved ThousandEyes Path Visualization support.